polydojo/jispy/LittleJ.md

 var a = 1, b = 2, c= 3; // is legal.
 ```

-Because of this rule, even a programmer who is unaware of functional scoping won't go wrong with scoping.
-Similarly, programmers who work closely with block-scoped languages will be less likely to misread code.
+Because of this rule, even if a programmer is unaware of functional scoping, he won't land into any scope-related misunderstanding.

 ### 4. First Class Functions

 Functions are one of the very best parts of JavaScript.
 LittleJ is proud to include them.
-The meaning of the "Functions are first class citizens" is:
+The meaning of the phrase "Functions are first class citizens" is:

 + A function may return a function.
 + A function may be passed (as an argument) to a function.